 States can also choose to regulate businesses that sell dogs, like pet stores.
 Some states restrict the permissible sources of pet store puppies, like limiting stores to buying dogs only from USDA-licensed breeders without certain violations.

 States (and municipalities) may take a stronger approach and prohibit pet stores from buying and re-selling any commercially bred dogs at all.
 This type of law may still allow pet stores to provide physical space to help rehome animals from shelters and rescues.
-As of 2017, California is the only state that has passed a law like this—we hope to see more states follow suit!
+As of January 2019, California and Maryland are the only states to have banned the sale of commercially bred cats and dogs in pet stores—we hope to see more states follow suit!

 If you have questions about dog-breeder regulations in a specific jurisdiction, or want to speak with ASPCA staff about getting more involved in advocating for stronger laws where you live, please email [email protected].